Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 • Certification and engineering certificate of compliance.

-These compliance and conversion costs can easily be AUD $4,000 – $20,000+ in professional fees and local modifications.
-If you purchased the Australian-compliant ready units, may only require a certificate of compliance, which only costs around AUD $1,500+GST.
+These compliance and conversion costs can easily be AUD $4,000 – $20,000+ in professional fees, certificate of compliance and local modifications.
+If you purchased the Australian-compliant ready units, it may only require a footing design + certificate of compliance, which costs around AUD $1,500 - $2750+GST.

-Taking the above into account, a China-built expandable 3-bedroom modular home landed in Australia and installed could cost, on a typical project (without finishes, landscaping or services):
+Taking the above into account, a China-built 30ft NCC compliant expandable 2-bedroom modular home landed in Australia and installed could cost, on a typical project is as below:

 Cost Component Estimated Range (AUD)